SKYWARE-Group/ErpNetClient/README.md

 ```

 ## CLI usage of the server

+Even this command has no relation to the current project, it explains how it works

 ```bash
 curl -i -X POST -H "Content-Type:application/json" -d "{\"uniqueSaleNumber\": \"DT279013-0001-0000052\", \"operator\": \"1\", \"operatorPassword\": \"1\", \"items\": [{\"text\": \"test\", \"quantity\": 1, \"unitPrice\": 1, \"taxGroup\": 1 }], \"payments\": [{\"amount\": 1, \"paymentType\": \"cash\" } ]}" http://localhost:8001/printers/dt797821/receipt/